 - 7. May be subject to the Estate Recovery provision whereby DOM is required to seek recovery of payments for NF services and/or HCBS services and certain other services from the estate of a deceased Medicaid recipient who was age 55 or older when these services were received.
 Refer to Chapter 102, Non-Financial Requirements.
 The full Estate Recovery provision is outlined in 102.09.06. - 8.
-In addition to all of the above provisions, an individual applying for or transitioning to an ABD institutional category of eligibility may require an in-person interview or telephone interview, as appropriate, for the purpose of explaining the ABD provisions unique to institutional eligibility as well as other Medicaid requirements.
-Refer to Chapter 101, In-Person Interviews with DOM at 101.06 for further details.
+In addition to all of the above provisions, an individual applying for or transitioning to an ABD institutional category of eligibility may require an inperson interview, if they come into the office or telephone interview, as appropriate, for the purpose of explaining the ABD provisions unique to institutional eligibility as well as other Medicaid requirements.
+Refer to Chapter 101, Interviews with DOM at 101.06 for further details.